edimaudo/kazilaw/README.md

 # KaziLaw

-**KaziLaw** is a Legal Support System focused on democratizing access to employment law information in Canada by providing employment contract review and the ability to perform employment rights Q&A.
+**KaziLaw** is a tool focused on democratizing access to employment law information in Canada by providing employment contract review and the ability to perform employment rights Q&A.

 ## Key Features
 - **Employment Standards Q&A**: Summarized answers regarding employment rights across the Country.